 Hidden Garden is collecting important plants that have been traditionally used for survival by local Caribbean people.
 Our Ethnobotanical Sanctuary serves as a community resource, supporting those who wish to continue the healing traditions of their ancestors, as well as an educational institution for documenting and disseminating information and stories about these practices.
 Take a tour!

-5. Provide plant material and plant starters for members of the community free of charge
+3. Offering plant material and plant starters for members of the community free of charge